Georgia Alcohol Rehab

 Step #2 – Craving Management Through Medication

-Cravings are a common issue for many people recovering from alcohol addiction, and during the detox phase, managing those cravings and preventing relapse is extremely important.
-Our doctors are able to prescribe a variety of medications that can be used to help reduce the frequency and intensity of these cravings.
+Cravings are a common issue for many people recovering from alcohol addiction.
+During the detox phase, managing those cravings and preventing relapse is extremely important.
+Our doctors are able to prescribe a variety of medications that can help reduce the frequency and intensity of these cravings.

-- Nalmefene: Similar to Naltrexone, this medication is used to reduce cravings for alcohol and can reduce the rewarding effects produced by drinking alcohol.
+- Nalmefene.
+Similar to Naltrexone, this medication is used to reduce cravings for alcohol.
+It can also reduce the rewarding effects produced by drinking alcohol.

-- Acamprosate: Another FDA-approved medication that may prevent relapse into alcohol use by reducing cravings for alcohol.
+- Acamprosate.
+Another FDA-approved medication that may prevent relapse by reducing cravings for alcohol.

-- Disulfiram: FDA-approved for treating alcohol use disorder by increasing the body’s sensitivity to alcohol.
+- Disulfiram.
+FDA-approved for treating alcohol use by increasing the body’s sensitivity to alcohol.
 It causes a very unpleasant reaction when combined with alcohol, acting as a relapse deterrent.

-Cravings are to be expected in early recovery.
+Cravings are expected in early recovery.
 When somebody has come to rely on alcohol every day, it takes time to change that habit.
-Though it can be frustrating, these medications may aid in reducing those cravings during the detox process, allowing clients to put more focus on building new habits to deal with the absence of alcohol as a coping mechanism.
-Maximizing the time our clients spend focused on treatment and building a solid foundation for their recovery is a high priority at The Summit Wellness Group, and these medications may help.
+Though it can be frustrating, these medications may aid in reducing those cravings during the detox process.
+This allows clients to put more focus on building new habits to deal with the absence of alcohol as a coping mechanism.
+Maximizing the time our clients spend focused on treatment and building a solid foundation for their recovery is a high priority at The Summit Wellness Group.
+These medications may help.

 Step #3 – Creating An Individualized Treatment Plan

-At The Summit Wellness Program, we treat each of our clients based on their individual needs.
-Upon coming to Roswell or Atlanta rehab facilities, you will meet with a team of treatment experts to discuss your needs and goals, allowing us to cater our programs to you.
+At The Summit Wellness Group, we treat each of our clients based on their individual needs.
+Upon coming to our Roswell or Atlanta rehab facilities, you will meet with a team of treatment experts to discuss your needs and goals.
+This allows us to cater our programs to you.
 Some of this will depend on: